Steinberg slices and group-valued moment maps: The logarithmic double

-The monoid $V_G$ carries an action of $G\times G\times\Ts$ that extends the natural action on the enhanced group.
-The morphism $\tau$ is $\Ts$-invariant, and $\alpha$ is $G\times G$-invariant.
+The monoid $V_G$ carries an action of $G\times G\times\Ts$ that extends the natural action on the enhanced group, and $\alpha$ is $G\times G$-invariant.
 In particular, every fiber of $\alpha$ contains an open dense $G\times G$-orbit.
 The \emph{nondegenerate locus} $\Vino\subset V_G$ is the quasi-affine open dense subvariety whose intersection with each fiber of $\alpha$ is this maximal orbit.
-Restricting diagram \eqref{twomaps}, we obtain
+We obtain a diagram